vmcall/loadlibrayy/README.md

 ## Thanks
 + ~~MarkHC~~ (he decided to trade my dignity for a watermelon, so he's not getting jack shit)
-+ DarthThon for his BlackBone project, helped me do a ton to fix ghetto shit i was doing
++ DarthTon for his BlackBone project, helped me do a ton to fix ghetto shit i was doing
 + JD96 (Ch40zz) for helping me with an assembly issue

 # Screenshot